tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 It was several days later when I felt invigorated enough and was back on the trail again.

-About a week later, is when inexplicable things began to happen to me.
+About a week after leaving Kennedy Meadows is when inexplicable things began to plague me.

 It was around Yosemite National Park when I noticed I was being followed.